The Founding of our Program

 Once they returned from the training at Ceres, the ball got rolling.
 While they were getting the organizational structure and legal documents set, the two of them started to build a volunteer base and scout possible locations.
 Mary leveraged her deep roots in the community to tap into an energetic group of volunteers.
 Susan evaluated numerous kitchens, eventually connecting with Dominique and Sylvie Baumann.
 Dominique is the current CEO at Roquette America.
 With the full support of their corporate offices in France, Roquette University in Geneva is hosting FVFFH in their demonstration kitchen two days each week.
 After a 6-week pilot in November/December 2012, FVFFH launched in full in January 2013.
 As we enter our 9th year, thousands of volunteer hours have been logged and over 80,000 meals have been delivered to families in the community.

 This story has just begun to be told.
 It is based on people who care about making an impact in our community and recognition that we have so much we can give as we help each other in life.
 Already lives have been changed.
 Teens have new skills and an appreciation of “giving back” to those in need.
 Adults have found new ways to contribute their own unique skills and connect with others in a worthy cause.
-Clients have been nourished and have noticed the positive impact of organic, nutrient-rich foods.
+Recipients have been nourished and have noticed the positive impact of organic, nutrient-rich foods.
 Everyone has seen an opportunity to battle this scourge of a disease that affects so many of us.